 As an investor in startup companies, there is always a difficult balance to be maintained, with respect to what are decisions management must make alone and my role as investor, adviser, and often board member.
 This is due primarily to two constraints, namely my availability for any single company in our portfolio, and the need to limit personal liability.
 This means while I might be the more experienced in the room, often substantially so in very early stage startups, there are critical planning and essential decisions only management can make, though advised.
 This of course greatly increases the Risk of our investment not realizing the necessary Return on Investment “ROI” in the required timeframe.

-These Return on Investment requirements necessitate management be highly qualified and capable simply to succeed in business, even more so in the extremely uncertain and high Risk environment of startups.
-This means we must be exceedingly careful in selection of the teams we invest in.
+These Return on Investment requirements necessitate management to be highly qualified and capable simply to succeed in business, even more so in the extremely uncertain and high-risk environment of startups.
+This means we must be exceedingly careful in the selection of the teams we invest in.
 Emphasis on the startup team leads to one of the most important factors in our investment decisions: the requirement to invest in teams over ideas.
-This heavy emphasis on team selection, selecting for skills and experience and for intangibles such as the ability to adjust rapidly to market movements, to operate independently, to build consensus and to lead, is true of a startup investment just the same as it is for a Special Operations mission.
+This heavy emphasis on team selection, selecting for skills and experience and for intangibles such as the ability to adjust rapidly to market movements, to operate independently, build consensus, and to lead, is true of a startup investment just the same as it is for a Special Operations mission.

 Intangibles must also be taken into consideration, such as: